lazorfuzz/liowebrtc/README.md

-# liowebrtc
+# LioWebRTC
-A react-compatible webRTC library that makes it easy to bake peer to peer communication into react components.
+An Electron-compatible, event-based WebRTC library that makes it easy to embed peer to peer communication into React components.

-LioWebRTC was built on SimpleWebRTC, and modified to be compatible with React.
+LioWebRTC was built on SimpleWebRTC, and modified to be compatible with React, JSX, and Electron.

 ## Usage